How to Balance Work and Pregnancy in India: A Guide to Maternity Leave and Benefits

 Read GuideFrequently Asked Questions

-What is the Maternity Benefit Act in India?
+What are the maternity leave rules in India?

-Can I take additional leave after my maternity leave in India?
+Can I take maternity leave before my due date?

 Compare fertility treatment coverage plans in India.
 Some plans cover IVF up to âš2 lakh.